 Tiffany Heitz & Lesley Smith - California, United States

-SAFARI TRIP IDEA FOR NDUTU KATI KATI TENTED CAMP IN SERENGETI TANZANIA
+EAST AFRICA SAFARI BOOKING TRIP IDEA FOR NDUTU KATI KATI TENTED CAMP IN SERENGETI TANZANIA

 When staying at Ndutu Kati Kati Tented Camp in Southern Serengeti Including Ndutu Area, we recommend combining it with your Northern Tanzania safari to Tarangire, Lake Manyara and Ngorongoro Crater.
 End your trip with a Swahili cultural tour and beach holiday in Zanzibar.